mdkhanga/mjcomponents/poker/README.md

 ### Usage or Calling the service

 You can use any http client.
 Below are some examples using curl
+The service listens on port 8080.
+URL is /poker/isstraight
+method is POST
+Input is JSON in the body of a POST.
+See example

+Response:
+true if it is a straight hand
+false if it is not or input is invalid
+HTTP Bad request if the JSON is invalid

+#### Examples
 curl -X POST -H 'Content-Type: application/json' -d '[{"value":1, "type": "CLUBS"}]' http://localhost:8080/poker/isstraight

 Response is false